 Dr Marcia Vera-Espinoza is a Senior Research Fellow within the Institute for Global Health and Development Division at Queen Margaret University, Edinburgh.
-Marcia is also a Researcher and co-founder member of Comparative Analysis in International Migration and Displacement in the Americas (CAMINAR).

 Dr Marcia Vera Espinoza is a Senior Research Fellow in the Institute for Global Health and Development.
 Marcia Vera Espinoza is an interdisciplinary social scientist whose main areas of specialisation sit at the intersection of development, political and social geography.
 Her work is at the forefront of migration and refugee research in Latin America, focusing on the study of inclusion of refugee and migrant populations and migration governance in the region.
 Marcia, alongside colleagues of the Migration and Social Connection Team, is conducting research on the impacts of social connections in refugees’ experiences of integration in Scotland, and beyond.
 Marcia leads the Psychosocial Wellbeing, Integration and Protection Cluster at the IGHD.